 Who is a Narcissist?

 The unhealthy end of the narcissistic spectrum can be characterized by-

 - Preoccupations with fantasies of unlimited success, power, brilliance, beauty or ideal love

-- Belief that he/she is special and unique and can only be understood by or should associate with other special or high-status people or associations
+- A belief that he/she is special and unique and only other special or high-status people or associations can understand them

 - Requires excessive admiration

 - If often envious of others or believes others are envious of him/her